-The benefits of cloud computing is a long and extraordinary list, especially if you’re a business owner.
+The benefits of cloud computing make up a long and extraordinary list, especially if you’re a business owner.
 Here are just 10 of the many cloud computing advantages.

 1. The cloud has less operational issues